 ["password", "secretKey", "awsSecretAccessKey"].

 S3 permissions settings

-The AWS SDK requires that the target region be specified.
-Two ways of doing this are by using the JVM system property
+The AWS SDK requires that a target region be specified.
+You can set these by using the JVM system property

 druid.indexer.runner.javaOptsin Middle Manager configuration so that the property will be passed to Peon (worker) processes.

 |S3 access key.
 See S3 authentication methods for more details||Can be omitted according to authentication methods chosen.|

 |S3 secret key.
 See S3 authentication methods for more details||Can be omitted according to authentication methods chosen.|